EricDarve/me343-cme216-winter-2021/syllabus.md

 ## Lectures and class material

 The class will be structured around the following elements.
-Most of the material for this class will be accessible from the [class web site](https://ericdarve.github.io/me343-cme216-winter-2021/).
+Most of the material for this class will be accessible from the [class website](https://ericdarve.github.io/me343-cme216-winter-2021/).
 Meeting information (zoom link) and grades are posted on [Canvas](https://canvas.stanford.edu/courses/131536).

 Most of the lectures will be pre-recorded.
-The material will be listed on the class web site.
+The material will be listed on the class website.
 It is organized in modules, with videos, slides, reading and homework assignments.

-At this time, I am not planning on many live lectures.
+At this time, we are not planning on many live lectures.
 There are practical difficulties including network bandwidth, connection reliability, and time difference.

 To supplement the lectures, we will have a combination of reading and homework assignments. **Reading assignments** are short questions that can be answered by reading the slides and watching the videos. **Homework assignments** will be based primarily on Python and will require some code development and analysis.

-The [class web site](https://ericdarve.github.io/me343-cme216-winter-2021/) contains useful books, articles, web links, recorded lectures, etc, that are relevant to this class.
+The [class website](https://ericdarve.github.io/me343-cme216-winter-2021/) contains useful books, articles, web links, recorded lectures, etc, that are relevant to this class.

 ## Forum